 If you look closely you can see I added glitter snowflakes to each canvas that is leaning against the stone fireplace wall.
-The glitter makes them look extra special when the light hits them at night.
+The glitter makes them look extra special when the twinkling tree lights hits them at night.

-They were very easy to make using inexpensive stretched canvases I bought at Walmart.
-One of the budget friendly aspects of working with stretched canvases is that once you don’t need them you can paint something new right over them.
+The 3 canvas signs were very easy to make using inexpensive stretched canvases I bought at Walmart.
+One of the budget friendly aspects of working with stretched canvases is that once you are finished using them, you can paint something new right over them.
 So in the future you may see these three showing up here on my blog transformed into something completely different.

 Christmas Mantel Decorating: How to Make Let It Snow Canvases